ghwlanglois/ToDoWebApp/README.md

 Jest is used for unit testing

-todo.test.js is in "resources/static/js" as jest requires the test file to be in the same directory as the file it requires.
+todo.test.js is in "resources/static/js" as jest requires the unit test file to be in the same directory as the file that it requires.

 Installation: npm install --save-dev jest